Hannah Moscovitch

-Hannah Moscovitch (born June 5, 1978) is a Canadian playwright who rose to national prominence in the 2000s.
+Hannah Moscovitch (born June 5, 1978) is a Canadian playwright, screenwriter, and executive producer who rose to national prominence in the 2000s.
 She is best known for her plays East of Berlin, This Is War, "Old Stock: A Refugee Love Story", and Sexual Misconduct of the Middle Classes, for which she received the 2021 Governor General's Award for English-language drama.

-Life and career
+Early life and education

-Today based in Toronto and Halifax, she was born in Ottawa.
+Born in Ottawa, Moscovitch is currently based in Toronto and Halifax.
 Her father, Allan Moscovitch, is a social policy professor at Carleton University.
 Her mother, Julie White, is a labour researcher.
 Both have long been active in left wing politics.
 Moscovitch's father is Jewish, of Romanian and Ukrainian background, while her mother is from a Christian background (of English and Irish ancestry).
 Moscovitch was "raised as an atheist", and has said that there is "implicitly Jewish sensibility" to her plays.
 She studied at the National Theatre School in the acting stream.